niharhEAVR/Cohort-3.0-DevOPs/10_class/01_notes/06_launch_instances.md

-Perfect follow-up question!
-Understanding **Launch Templates** is super important if you’re working with **Auto Scaling Groups (ASGs)**, **EC2 fleets**, or just want to make launching EC2s easier and more consistent.

-Let’s go deep into what they are, how they work, and **why** they are useful.
-I’ll also give real-world examples and diagrams to make it crystal clear.

----

 ## 🧾 What is a **Launch Template** in AWS?

 A **Launch Template** is a reusable **configuration blueprint** for launching EC2 instances.